-The basic vocabulary, grammar, and culture introduced in French 1 and 2 will be reviewed and brought to a higher level of proficiency.
+The basic vocabulary, grammar, and culture introduced in Spanish 1 and 2 will be reviewed and brought to a higher level of proficiency.
 Students should be prepared for the course to move at a brisk pace.

-In level 3 students will focus on further learning the nuances of the French language structure, idiomatic expressions, detailed cultural studies and more advanced technical vocabulary.
-Each topic will be explored more in depth and focus on further development of the basic communication skills previously acquired.
+In level 3 students will focus on further learning the nuances of the Spanish language structure, idiomatic expressions, detailed cultural studies and more advanced technical vocabulary.
+Each topic will be explored more in depth and focus on the further development of the basic communication skills previously acquired.
 Continued emphasis will be placed on improving speaking and writing skills and there will be regular assessment of listening and reading comprehension skills.
-Students will routinely be expected to present orally in class, both spontaneously and planned, complete a variety of writing tasks and create projects for certain major themes or topics covered.
-We will use a variety of sources including, but not limited to, textbooks, workbooks, literary works, magazines, newspapers, films, music, videos, slideshows and websites.
+Students will routinely be expected to present orally in class, both spontaneously and planned, complete a variety of writing tasks and create projects on certain major themes or topics covered.
+We will use a variety of sources including but not limited to textbooks, workbooks, literary works, magazines, newspapers, films, music, videos, slideshows and websites.
+Students are expected to actively participate every day in speaking, listening, reading and writing to develop their overall skills in Spanish.

-Successful completion of this course will require active daily participation, satisfactory completion of all classwork, and a continual development of overall skills in the French language.
 Students will take a regionally developed comprehensive final examination.

-Prerequisite: Successful completion of French 3 R including the level 3 final examination.

-This course is designed to develop student proficiency in French through the integration of the four skills with the emphasis on the ability to express oneself in speaking and writing.
-Review of grammar, vocabulary, and usage as well as continued studies of culture, art, and literature will be presented through a wide variety of materials including music, films, short stories, newspapers, magazines and texts.
+5440 SPANISH 4 (1 Unit - Full Year) (Factor 9) Prerequisite: Successful completion of Spanish 3 R including the level 3 final examination.
+Review of grammar with emphasis on the ability to express oneself in speaking and writing.
+Classes are conducted in Spanish.
+Selected readings of Spanish authors, history, geography, art, music, life and people are taken from a variety of texts, magazines and newspapers.
+Films, slides, CD's and videos are used in conjunction with the above.
+Requirements: Satisfactory completion of written reports, oral presentations, participation in class, and classwork based on reading and homework assignments.
+Students will take a school final exam.
+College credit: Students will have the opportunity to receive three college credits through the Dutchess Community College program by meeting the course requirements.
+5450 AP SPANISH 5 (1 Unit - Full Year) (Factor 10) Prerequisite: Successful completion of Spanish 4.